JellyTitan/Sofle-Pico/build_log.md

 * Piezo speaker (QMK doesn't support this for ARM boards yet)?
 * Horizontal encoder/ec12 encoder combo.
 * Move ec12 encoder out a bit to allow for 30mm low-profile knobs.
+* Add a 'handedness pin' for qmk auto-detection.
+(May not be needed - i think there's an 'x intersection' indicates handedness setting.)